Draw Down and Maximum Draw-down

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?

-5. Are the risks big in relation to the turnover of your invested capital and what impact could they have on your profits margins & your margin requirements?
+5. Are the risks big in relation to the turnover of your invested capital and what impact could they have on your profits margins and your margin requirements?

-6. Over what trading time periods do risks of your trade activities exist? - Do you hold trade positions long term or short term? what type of trader are you?
+6. Over what trading time periods do risks of your trade activities exist? - Do you hold trade transactions long-term or short term? what type of trader are you?

 7. Are the exposures a one-off or are they recurring?

-8. Do you know enough about the ways in which your risks can be reduced or hedged and what it would cost if you did not include these measures to reduce potential loss, and what impact it would make to any upside of your profit?
+8. Do you as a trader know enough about methods in which your risks can be reduced or hedged and what it would cost if you did not include these measures to reduce potential loss, and what impact it would make to any upside of your profit?